5 tips to simplify the transition from therapist to parent coach

 This 6-week group mentorship program was designed to help new-to-the-field Early Intervention OTPs transform into confident practitioners ready to step into clients' lives knowing where and how to start making an impact.
 It focuses on teaching a parent coaching model of intervention and gives practical tips, resources, handouts, and video examples of EI sessions to fast-track confidence and lessen the overwhelm.
 There are also weekly group Zoom calls to deepen understanding, master the application of new learning, and troubleshoot each participant’s questions and caseloads.

-2. The Therapy Village is an online community of Early Interventionists who want to grow professionally and spend less time doing it alone!
+2. The Therapy Village is an online multi-disciplinary community of Early Interventionists who are dedicated to making an impact with young children and families.
 It’s a place to add more tools to your EI toolbox, ask questions, and brainstorm those tough cases with your village.
-Click here to find out more and to put your name on the waitlist!
+Click here to find out more and join us!

 I hope this list leaves you inspired and renewed for your upcoming therapy sessions.
 If you found it helpful, don’t forget to share it using the buttons below to help your fellow colleagues.
 We are better together!